A poorly designed contract can result in massive invisible losses throughout the duration of a project.

 Deliverables: Recommendation to Award (RTA).

 Formation Evaluation may be the single most important objective of a project.
-A Technical Audit performed during tender pre-qualification or validation stages is an invaluable tool to assess the vendor’s ability to deliver a high-quality service and reduce risk.
-Technical Audits provide assurance that plans are in line with expectations and may provide advance warning that additional resources and vendor engagement are required.
+A Technical Audit performed during tender pre-qualification is an invaluable tool to assess the vendor’s ability to deliver a high-quality service which satisfies the scope of work.
+A Technical Audit performed at tender validation stage provides assurance that vendor mobilisation plans are in line with agreed targets and expectations, and may provide advance warning that additional resources and vendor engagement are required to reduce project risk.

 Once the audit objectives and scope are defined, the audit methodology is tailored to suit, ensuring a systematic approach to provide measured and detailed findings.